 5 June was spent assembling the convoy in the BRISTOL CHANNEL, near SWANSEA, WALES.25 The briefing of platoon leaders and noncommissioned officers commenced on 5 June and continued to 8 June.
 They were briefed as to the general plan in the specific mission assigned to their units.
-Following this, each man in the battalion was fully informed at all details as to the assigned mission of his particular squad and company.
+Following this, each man in the battalion was fully informed of all details as to the assigned mission of his particular squad and company.
 Maps were issued and each squad was also briefed as to the general mission of higher units.26

 On 0200 hours, 6 June the convoy sailed for the coast of France.
 The convoy arrived without incident, off UTAH BEACH, at about 0830 hours, on D plus 2.
-The landings were accomplished by use of landing craft and wading the last few yards through the surf.27 area was near the village of ST MARTEN.29 The battalion went into its assigned assembly area and organized a perimeter defense.
-This was necessary because of the great number of hedgerows in this area.30
+The landings were accomplished by use of landing craft and wading the last few yards through the surf.27